alenashilina/Portfolio/School assignments/Regression 2018-1 sklearn/README.md

 ---

+# Comparison of the Performance of Regression Models Fitted to Energy Efficiency Dataset

 # Introduction
 Through the following work I compare different regression models’ performance on Energy Efficiency dataset.
 To find the best model and parameters for it such techniques as cross-validation and grid search were used.
 Regression models used for the analysis are following: Linear Regression, Decision Tree Regression, Random Forest Regression, Support Vector Regression and K-Nearest Neighbor Regression.
 To perform analysis such libraries were used as Pandas (for dataset importing), Numpy (for calculations) and SKlearn (for working with regression models).